chschnell/wsnic/README.md

-**wsnic** is a WebSocket to virtual network proxy server for Linux.
+**wsnic** (or WebSocket-NIC) is a layer-2 proxy server that connects WebSocket clients to a shared virtual Linux bridge.
+If enabled, clients can access external networks (Internet) through wsnic.

 ## Overview